 Sales is partly a numbers game and it’s likely, in many sales scenarios, that you will lose more than you win.
 Understand your ratios and how many calls it takes to make a sale.
 The more you know your numbers, the less you’ll focus on individual cases.
 Of course, you need to give maximum effort to each call.
 But, if you know what it takes to generate an opportunity, you’ll focus more on what it takes to get results rather than becoming stuck in a negative cycle after negative calls.

 I once read a terrific book called ‘What to say when you talk to yourself’’ It explains how negative thinking can create a spiral.
 It can affect your whole body.
 Conversely, positive self-talk can create stunning results even in adversity.
 Also, check out our blog on when life gives you lemons.
-Sales is a results business and, like the old expression, it’s garbage in: garbage out.
-If you feed your brain negative, it affects your approach, your tone, your language and how you come across.
-So, practise positive self-talk (especially after rejection) and you’ll experience less rejection in the first place.
+Sales is a results business and, as the old expression, it’s garbage in garbage out.
+If you feed your brain negatively, it affects your approach, your tone, your language, and how you come across.
+So, practice positive self-talk (especially after rejection) and you’ll experience less rejection in the first place.

 Similar to the above, if you believe you can, you will.
 If you think you can’t, you most probably won’t.
-Typically, the best sales people are upbeat.
-The believe they’re great, their products are great and the prospect needs what they offer.
-They expect to pulverise targets and don’t let anything stand in their way.
+Typically, the best salespeople are upbeat.
+They believe they’re great, their products are great and the prospect needs what they offer.
+They expect to pulverize targets and don’t let anything stand in their way.
 They put in the man-hours.
 They go above and beyond.
 A good expression that is very true in cold-calling terms is ‘behaviour breeds behaviour’.
-If you act like a winner, you’ll attract success to you.
+If you act like a winner, you’ll attract success.

 If all else fails, find a mentor (or find another profession!)

 Few people are up all of the time and some of the more outgoing personalities hide their personal doubts behind a mask.
 So, if you’re genuinely having a bad day or a bad run, find someone that can help.
 It could be your boss.
-It could be a colleague.
-It could be someone outside of the office.
+A colleague might help offer support.
+Someone outside of the office could bring extra motivation.
 It could be that some refresher training might be useful.
 Ultimately, you need someone that will listen, ask the right questions and encourage you to do better.
 Don’t get caught in a negative whirlpool by associating with other people in the same downward spiral.
 That will compound the problem, Get yourself in front of someone that believes in you and makes you feel better about yourself.